Music

 Photo courtesy of OSU Chadwick Arboretum & Learning Gardens on Facebook

 The world is a crazy place, and it’s not unusual to want to just escape from it all.
-I certainly feel that way more often than I’d care to admit.

-These sanctuaries are all overlooked, which actually adds to their charm because their beauty shines through, regardless of how well known they are.
+These sanctuaries are all overlooked, which actually adds to their charm because their beauty shines through regardless of how well known they are.

 So, without any further ado, here are the top hidden sanctuaries in Columbus and Central Ohio.